dancmj/wakesnap/README.md

 Sometimes you may have to give permissions to the applescript to run the shellscript.
 To do this you can run `chmod 700 /path/to/your/shellscript/imagesnap.sh`.

-The location is set inside `imagesnap.sh`.
+The picture's location is set inside `imagesnap.sh`.
 Change everything that makes you happy!